Bloodborne Pathogens Standard

 - Vanderbilt Occupational Health Clinic

-- VUMC Department of Infection Control and Prevention: Bloodborne Pathogens
+- VUMC Department of Infection Prevention: Bloodborne Pathogens

 - VUMC Bloodborne Pathogen Exposure Control Plan (VUMC Policy SA 60-10.01)

 Questions about Bloodborne Pathogens

 If you work in the Medical Center, please contact the Department of Infection Prevention.

 If you work in a research lab, please contact the VEHS Biological Safety Section.

 If you have questions about the Hepatitis B vaccine, please contact the Occupational Health Clinic.